Our top pick for

 There are a few different ways that this level of interest in shorting Restaurant Brands International shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Restaurant Brands International.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Restaurant Brands International.

 Find out more about how you can short Restaurant Brands International stock.